sreyfe/personal_site/_posts/2024-07-05-james-hazlitt.md

 I had never heard of Hazlitt before James, like I had never heard of Browne before Borges.
 It's always nice to get a recommendation from a good writer, and it didn't take long before I'd found *The Fight* and read it.
 It really is very good, and I have reproduced it at the end of this post, for your reading pleasure, from the [12th volume of Project Gutenberg's Collected Works of William Hazlitt](https://www.gutenberg.org/ebooks/72206).
-What is good about is what I think is good about good essays in general: total contingency.
-In *The Fight*, Hazlitt is driven about by circumstance, and it is also circumstance that informs his style or, as he might call it, FANCY.
+What is good about it is what I think is good about good essays in general: contingency.
+In *The Fight*, Hazlitt is driven about by circumstance, and it is also circumstance or, as he might call it, FANCY, that informs his style.
 The essay makes no claim to essential knowledge.
 Instead, it moves lightly from from idea to idea, always acknowledging the particular position of the writer/narrator as he moves from London to the country by mail-coach and back again.
 This is what's good about *Beyond a Boundary* too.
 "Neither cricket reminiscences nor autobiography," it revels in its contingency.